Fermentation

 Mollison, Bill.
 The Permaculture Book of Ferment and Human Nutrition.
 Tyalgum, N.S.W.: Tagari Publications, 1993.

 I know that there are a lot of feelings about Bill Mollison and permaculture and rightly so however, this book is very interesting and touches on things that I have not seen in print elsewhere.
 It is unusual in that it covers all sorts of traditional ferments which would be difficult to find out about without extensive travel.
-It is important to note that many of the recipes are quite rudimentary and experimenting and exploring are likely to ensue.
+It is important to note that many of the recipes are quite rudimentary.
+More experimenting, research, exploration are required.

 Needham, Joseph, and Georges Métailie.
 Science and Civilisation in China. an Ethnobotanical Approach Vol. 6, P. 4, Vol. 6, P. 4,.
 Cambridge: Cambridge University Press, 2015.